Discrete Imprecise Copulas: Dense alternating sign matrices and dual pairs

+\begin{proposition} The sum $F_n^{k-1}+F_n^k$ for $2\leq k\leq n$ is a nonnegative matrix.
+Furthermore, it is the sum of two permutation matrices. \end{proposition}

+\begin{proof} If $k<\frac{n}{2}$ then the negative entries of $F_n^{k-1}$ corresponds to the positive entries of the matrix $F_n^k$.
+Therefore, they cancel out if we consider their sum, resulting in the following:

 A similar calculation shows that the observation holds also for $k\ge\frac{n}{2}$.
-In particular case $n=6$ and $k=5$, we have

-Observe also, that one can write the sum $F_n^{k-1}+F_n^k$ as a sum of two permutation matrices by taking every second nonzero entry in the clockwise direction around the center of the matrix.
-For the above case we have
+Observe also that one can write the sum $F_n^{k-1}+F_n^k$ as a sum of two permutation matrices by replacing every second nonzero entry in the clockwise direction around the center of the matrix by a zero. \end{proof}